These 12 Beautiful Destinations in Southeast Asia Should Be on Every Traveler’s Bucket List

 3. Angkor Wat, Cambodia

 Considered one of the most significant archeological sites in Southeast Asia, Angkor Wat is a temple complex built in the 12th century.
-It is considered a masterpiece of Khmer architecture and symbolizes Cambodia’s vast history.
+It is a masterpiece of Khmer architecture and symbolizes Cambodia’s vast history.

 🏨 Explore all your hotel options here

-Covering over 160 hectares, you can spend several days exploring and still not see everything Angkor Wat has to offer.
 However long you decide to stay at this UNESCO World Heritage Site, you’ll want to wake up for sunrise at least once.
-You might have to battle with some crowds but it’s well worth it when you see the temple reflected on the surrounding moat framed by the soft pink and red hues of the morning sky.
+You might have to battle with some crowds, but it’s well worth it when you see the temple reflected on the surrounding moat, framed by the morning sky’s soft pink and red hues.

 Read also: Top Tropical Destinations Across The World